mamluk/kipchak-template

 Install and Get Started

-Run this command from the directory in which you want to install your new Kipchak API.
+Run this command from the directory to create a starter Kipchak API from the template.

 composer create-project mamluk/kipchak-template [api-name] -s dev